sAlirezayaghoubi/CNN-Implemention/README.md

 ```

 ## Author
 This project was created by Seyedalireza Yaghoubi |  David Carranza Navarrete.
-For any inquiries, please contact Syaghoubi@uni-osnabrueck.de | dcarranzanav@uni-osnabrueck.de .
+For any inquiries, please contact syaghoubi@uni-osnabrueck.de | dcarranzanav@uni-osnabrueck.de .